-- m.
-Filing requirements for the group capital calculation filing similar to those specified in Section 21 of Model #450? - i.
-Provision that gives the lead state the authority to exempt the filing of the GCC provided the criteria are substantially similar to those allowed under Section 21A of Model #450? - ii.
-Provision that gives the lead state the authority to accepted a limited group capital filing provided the criteria are substantially similar to those allowed under Section 21B of Model #450?
+- ii.
+Provision that gives the lead state the authority to accept a limited group capital filing provided the criteria are similar to those allowed under Section 21B of Model #450?

-- iii.
-Provision that gives the lead state the authority to require the GCC of any group that previously met an exemption or submitted a limited filing if any insurer in the holding company system either triggers an RBC action level event, is deemed in hazardous financial condition or otherwise exhibits qualities of a troubled insurer, substantially similar to those allowed under Section 21C of Model #450? - iv.
-Provision that sets forth the criteria for a jurisdiction to be included on the NAIC listing that "Recognize and Accept the GCC" substantially similar to that required under Section 21D and Section 21E of Model #450?
+See above comment regarding modifications. - iii.
+Provision that gives the lead state the authority to require the group capital calculation of any group that previously met an exemption or submitted a limited filing if any insurer in the holding company system either triggers an RBC action level event, is deemed in hazardous financial condition, or otherwise exhibits qualities of a troubled insurer, similar to those allowed under Section 21C of Model #450? - iv.
+Provision that sets forth the criteria for a jurisdiction to be included on the NAIC listing that "recognize and accept the group capital calculation" similar to that required under Section 21D and Section 21E of Model #450?